 On a flat roof, water will collect around your solar panels and cause them to rust, causing damage to the roof and the building itself.

 Moreover, flat roofs are more vulnerable than sloped ones because they’re exposed to more elements (like hail).
-They often don’t last as long as other types of roofs do, and they need repairs or replacement sooner than later, which can greatly affect your solar panels.
+They often don’t last as long as other roofs, and they need repairs or replacement sooner rather than later, which can greatly affect your solar panels.

 Wrapping Up

-Installing solar panels on a flat roof is possible, but it comes with quite a few challenges, such as drainage, panel support, and nearby buildings.
-Luckily, these challenges can be avoided or mitigated with professional advice and proper maintenance.
+Installing solar panels on a flat roof is possible but has many challenges, such as drainage, panel support, and nearby buildings.
+These challenges can be avoided or mitigated with professional advice and proper maintenance.

-If you’re looking to install solar panels on your flat roof, you’ll need to make sure that the panels are mounted correctly and securely.
+To install solar panels on your flat roof, you must ensure the panels are mounted correctly and securely.
 You’ll also want to ensure that there are no leaks in the roof that could damage your system.

 Don’t forget to consider the nearby buildings that might overshadow your roof; your solar panels must be getting as much sunlight as possible to provide you with enough energy to justify their cost.